 I immigrated to Canada in 2008 and now enjoy keeping very active at Cross Fit, working as the Team Lead at McKim Cottage, spending time with my family and friends and raising awareness of mental health whenever I can in this great community.

-Vicki has worked in the health and wellness field for over 20 years in Nelson.
-Both she and her husband grew up in the Nelson area, raising their 3 adult children in the beautiful local mountains.
-Vicki enjoys camping, kayaking and spending time outdoors with her family .
+I have worked in the health and wellness field for over 20 years in Nelson.
+My husband and I both grew up in the Nelson area, raising our 3 adult children in the beautiful local mountains.
+We enjoy camping, kayaking and being outdoors with our family .

 Pelvic Floor Physiotherapist